nduyhai/volume-insight/README.md

 ## Enhancements

-* add scheduler job to update volume data when 9:00 AM is missing, the job will run after 9:00 AM
 * add column hour to volume data, for faster query data by hour for daily report
+* support paging for daily report
+* support distributed scheduler for job